 “Is it reasonable to expect a Syrian aid worker to be neutral while her community is being bombed?”
 If she’s part of the Red Crescent, sure it is.
 That’s why members from the Red Cross Red Crescent Movement are accepted even on the enemy’s side.
 That’s one of the fundamental pillars of trust.

 “There is nothing wrong with having a political view”, but there are many wrongs when local humanitarian aid through a local group was selectively extended to recipients based on their sect (a recent example from Beirut).
 In these cases, neutrality is a paramount principle to protect.

-Neutrality in the simple sense of not taking sides in a conflict isn’t something that should be reserved for the International Committee of the Red Cross.
-Locally-led and community-based humanitarianism can be neutral and neutral humanitarianism can be liberal, communist, Islamist and the rest of the rhetorical flourishes.
+Neutrality in the simple sense of not taking sides in a conflict isn’t something that should be reserved for the ICRC.
+Locally led and community-based humanitarianism can be neutral, and neutral humanitarianism can be liberal, communist, Islamist, and the rest of the rhetorical flourishes.
 And as international humanitarians release more power to local actors, they shouldn’t set themselves up as the only actors able to work across lines of conflict.

 Thumbs up on the idea of humanitarian activism.
 But to be “humanitarian” an activist needs to see the humanity in the “other side”, be ready to alleviate the suffering of the “enemy” in need.
 In polarised settings, can we be impartial without at least striving to be neutral?

 There is certainly no need for aid to be international but definitely the need to be neutral.
 What I learned in more than two decades working in wars on the ground: Neutrality is not perfect, but taking sides is worse and breeds inequality of access, favouritism, turning a blind eye to abuses, and covering up abuses.